 Here’s a few other things your friends forgot to mention about business crowdfunding:

-- “Did you know that there’s a crowdfunding platform that can help you with the nuts and bolts to legally get a loan from friends and family?”
+- “Did you know that there’s a crowdfunding platform that can help you to legally get a 0% loan of up to $10k from your friends, family & fans?”

 - “Did you know that there’s even a crypto version of crowdfunding?”